pbarrett520/langGen/README.md

 # Demo:

-Instantiate an object by passing the paths for the voiceless consonants, voiced consonants, and vowels, as well as the regex to define the desired syllable structure, like so:
+Instantiate an object by passing in the paths for the voiceless consonants, voiced consonants, and vowels, as well as the regex to define the desired syllable structure, like so:

 ```python3
 demo_object = Phones('voiced_consonants.csv', 'voiceless_consonants.csv', 'vowels.csv',